Cornell University Southeast Asia Program: Benedict Anderson

 Political scientist and historian Benedict Anderson (1936–2015) was a notable SEAP alumnus and former director of the program.
 He earned a classics degree from Cambridge University in 1957 before attending Cornell University, where he concentrated on Indonesia as a research interest and in 1967 received his Ph.D. in government studies.
 His doctoral advisor at Cornell was Southeast Asian scholar George Kahin.

 Anderson was best known for his 1983 book Imagined Communities, which explored the origins of nationalism.
-He was the Aaron L. Binenkorb Professor Emeritus of International Studies, Government & Asian Studies at Cornell University; he was a polyglot with an interest in southeast Asia.
+He was the Aaron L. Binenkorb Professor Emeritus of International Studies, Government and Asian Studies at Cornell University; he was a polyglot with an interest in southeast Asia.
 His work on the "Cornell Paper", which debunked the official story of Indonesia's 30 September Movement and the subsequent anti-communist purges of 1965–1966, led to his expulsion from that country.
-He was the brother of historian Perry Anderson.
+He was the brother of Perry Anderson, an historian at UCLA.